ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Blink Wolf.md

 | Ribs/Belly | 25 lbs | 0 lbs | 25 lbs trim | ~5 sp/lb | 12 gp |
 | **TOTALS** | **320 lbs** | **220 lbs retail** | **100 lbs trim/stew** | **~7.4 sp/lb avg** | **233.5 gp** |

 **Understanding the breakdown:** Each primal section yields some prime retail cuts (sold as roasts/steaks) and some tougher sections (goes to trim for sausage or stew meat).
 The 220 lbs of retail cuts is what actually gets sold as packaged meat.
-The remaining 100 lbs (95 lbs trim + 5 lbs neck) gets processed into sausage.
+The remaining 100 lbs gets processed into sausage (84 lbs trim) and sold as stew meat/scraps (16 lbs from various sections).

+**Important:** This 220 lbs retail figure is used throughout all revenue calculations and matches the General Butcher Guide standard of 35% retail yield (220 ÷ 636 carcass weight = 34.6%, which rounds to the 35% Canine standard).

 ### What Wolf Meat Actually Tastes Like